KarlLamothe/KarlLamothe.github.io/_posts/2023-09-28-Presentations.md

 title: Presentations
 author: Karl Lamothe
 ---
-List and links to my presentations.
+List of my presentations (or contributions to).

 ## 2025
 ### 54) Society for Freshwater Science Annual Meeting